 The avg_col_len includes the length byte(s) for dbms_stats, but not for analyze.

-Since some of the optimizer arithmetic uses the avg_row_len, and some of it uses the avg_col_len, you can find that changing your statistics collection method can change some “borderline” execution plans.
+Since some of the optimizer arithmetic uses the avg_row_len, and some of it uses the avg_col_len, you can find that changing your statistics collection method can actually result in changes of execution plans in borderline cases.

 Of course, you should have switched to using the dbms_stats package to collect statistics a few years ago – but not everyone did, and some people found they had to switch back fairly promptly because too many things seemed to go wrong … for no obvious reason.